southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 When the user configures the channel, the lambda function triggered by this intent writes on a S3 bucket file, storing the configured channel.

 - **Sending proactive messages:** A Lambda function is triggered by EventBridge (CloudWatch Events).
 It reads the configured channel on the S3 file, the birthdays of the day, and post it to the channel.
-The authentication tokens for Slack are stored on Parameter Store inside AWS System Manager.
+The authentication tokens for Slack are stored on Parameter Store inside [AWS Systems Manager](https://aws.amazon.com/systems-manager/).

 ## Architecture diagram